The original article was penned in March 2013.

-Funnily enough the day before Brian was sacked I'd started writing an article about how Brian's teams were capable of playing decent attacking football if they had the right personel.
-The shocking thing for me was how far the quality in our first XI has dropped over his tenure despite almost unprecedented success.
+Funnily enough the day before Brian was sacked I'd started writing an article about how Brian's teams were capable of playing decent attacking football if they had the right personnel.
+The shocking thing for me was how far the quality in our strongest eleven has dropped over his tenure despite almost unprecedented success.

-Consider this lineup that thrashed Preston 4-1 on the final day of Brian's first season in the job in 2010.
+Consider this lineup that thrashed Preston 4-1 on the final day of Brian's first season in 2010.

 Is it just me or do you not think that the team above is superior to the one that lined up against Villa this past weekend?

 2013: Taylor, Harte, Mariappa, Pearce, Kelly, McAnuff, Leigertwood (Guthrie), Akpan (McCleary), Robson-Kanu, Le Fondre, Hunt (Blackman)

 Pearce and Tabb are much of a muchness, Brian Howard is maybe a wash with Leigertwood but otherwise I almost universally prefer the 2010 team.
 Kebe and McAnuff were younger, you had superstars (for our level) in Long, Bertrand and Sigurdsson while Mills was as capable as Mariappa and Griffin was as good as Kelly has been in his short spell.

 My question is how on earth have we ended up with a weaker starting XI despite two cup quarter-finals, a play-off final and promotion to the Premier League?!